-Mass Spectrometry is an international, peer-reviewed, open access journal publishing articles in all areas of mass spectrometry.
+Mass Spectrometry is a peer-reviewed, open access journal publishing articles in all areas of mass spectrometry.
 Published continuously online, the journal is fully indexed in J-STAGE and PubMed Central.

 Mass Spectrometry welcomes submissions from around the world.